Christmas Activity Guide

 7. Christmas cooking and Christmas crafts

 Preparing Christmas Baking Gifts like Christmas cookies, White Christmas and other Christmas baking ideas can be a fun activity to do with your client in the comfort of their own home.
 If the space is not available, consider some Christmas craft ideas which can easily be garnered from websites like Pinterest that will also make great home-made gift items for loved ones or treats to bring along with them to enjoy together on Christmas Day.
+We’ve spoken before on our blog about the benefits that cooking can offer children and those living with disabilities.
+From decorating cookies, and rolling chocolate snowballs, to mixing white Christmas and cutting out Gingerbread men, there are plenty of Christmas recipes to get you in the festive spirit.

 8. Make Christmas Memories last